brycewray/hugo-site/content/posts/2022/05/fun-with-feeds.md

 These are just a few of the more obvious possibilities for what you might want to follow with a feed reader.
 For others, I suggest, once again, [RSS.app](https://rss.app) and, specifically, the numerous tools on its ["Create RSS feeds" page](https://rss.app/rss-feed).

-Back in the Cretaceous Era, when I was working as a radio announcer and doing remote broadcasts---especially at locations where giveaways were common---someone gave me some good advice: "Never turn down free T-shirts or free food."
+Back in the Cretaceous Era, when I was working as a radio announcer and doing remote broadcasts --- especially at locations where giveaways were common --- someone gave me some good advice: "Never turn down free T-shirts or free food."
 I would add to that: ". . . or free *feeds*."
 All you have to do is go get ’em.
 If this post has at least sparked your interest in checking on that, my work here is done.